barumau/pandunia/engli/darse.md

 ### Answers to the Exercises

-1. le no safa kamare.
+1. le no safa kamar.
 2. un kupe no kali.
-3. duli waf no yama supe.
+3. duli vaf no yama supe.
-4. le no tena waf e maw. / le tena no waf e no maw.
+4. le no tena vaf e mau. / le tena no vaf e no mau.
-5. xef yama cay a no kafe.
+5. xef yama cai a no kafe.
-6. mame tena no waf a duli maw.
+6. mam tena no vaf a duli mau.

 --------------------------------------------------------------------------------